Skip to content

 Artificial Neural Networks

-A neural network is simply made out of layers of neurons, connected in a way that the input of one layer of neuron is the output of the previous layer of neurons (after activation)
+It is made of layers of neurons, connected in a way that the input of one layer of neuron is the output of the previous layer of neurons (after activation)

-They are loosely based on how our human brain works.
+They are loosely based on how our human brain works: Biological structure -> Biological function

 Neural network visualization